pookleblinky/apocalyptic-vignettes/pbta/scenarios.md

 # Out shopping

-The game takes place in a supermarket or store the primary player goes to.
+The game takes place in a supermarket or store the primary player goes to, maybe a coffeeshop or such.

 # Commuting